 The exhibition "Happily Ever After.
-Europe Illustrates the Grimms" takes a look at the current European fairy-tale illustration in all its breadth.
-A representative selection of fairy-tale editions from 13 countries shows how fairy tales can be brought into the present - free of pictorial traditions, highly original, bold and witty.
-As in the fairy tales themselves, many things are possible in their interpretations: Little Red Riding Hood gets lost in the urban jungle (Roberto Innocenti), Hansel and Gretel wander through the forest as comic figures (Sophia Martineck), or the Bremen Town Musicians become militant labour leaders (Claudia Palmarucci).
+Europe Illustrates the Grimms" takes a look at a wide variety of contemporary European fairy-tale illustrations.
+A representative selection of fairy-tale editions from 13 countries shows how fairy tales can be modernized in a highly original, bold, and witty style free of old pictorial traditions.
+As in the fairy tale texts themselves, many things are possible in their visual interpretations: Little Red Riding Hood gets lost in the urban jungle (Roberto Innocenti), Hansel and Gretel wander through the forest as comic figures (Sophia Martineck), or the Bremen Town Musicians become militant labour leaders (Claudia Palmarucci).

-The travelling exhibition invites visitors to rediscover the fantastic and wonderful aspects of fairy tales in enchanting pictures.
-Children are also encouraged to submit their own illustrations for an online exhibition of fairy tales by the Brothers Grimm.
+The travelling exhibition invites visitors to rediscover the fantastic and the marvelous of fairy tales in enchanting and disenchanting pictures.

 Content of the exhibition:

-50 picture books on various fairy tales from 13 countries, 3 introductory panels, 21 picture panels for 7 stations, 7 station signs (oval), installation "The Wolf and the Seven Little Goats"
+50 picture books on various fairy tales from 13 countries, 3 introductory panels, 21 picture panels for 7 stages, 7 signs (oval), installation "The Wolf and the Seven Little Goats"

-Picture books in diverse languages, text panels available in German.
+Picture books in several languages, text panels available in German, Korean, Russian and Chinese.
 Other languages upon request.

 Maša Kozjek, from: "Volk in sedem kozličkov".
 Mladinska Knjiga, 2003